Torre C of E Academy

 How can parents, children and young people get more information about the setting?

-If your child has a disability or a Special Educational Need and you would like more information about what we offer at Torre C of E Academy, contact us to arrange a visit, visit the school website www.torrecofeacademy.co.uk or email us at email@example.com or email the SENDCo (Laura Kendell) at firstname.lastname@example.org
+If your child has a disability or a Special Educational Need and you would like more information about what we offer at Torre C of E Academy, contact us to arrange a visit, visit the school website www.torrecofeacademy.co.uk or email us at firstname.lastname@example.org asking for the attention of the SENDCo (Laura Kendell).

 How the school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young peopleâs SEN and supporting their families?